Patient's Query

 Hello doctor,

-I lost my upper incisor after a childhood injury which later on was replaced by a dental bridge by a dentist who damaged my three healthy teeth to fix the bridge.
+I lost my upper incisor after a childhood injury, which was replaced by a dental bridge by a dentist who damaged my three healthy teeth to fix the bridge.
 It has been 15 years now and I want to go for implants.
 So, I have questions about what would be the whole approach?
 My bridge will be removed along with the teeth it is fixed on?
 And after how much time implants will be done?

 Hello,